DFE-Digital/publish-teacher-training/guides/prototype-branches.md

 # Prototype branches

 We branch off the `main` branch of this repository to build prototype branches.
-Prototype branches should be prefixed with `prototype/`.
+Prototype branches must be prefixed with `prototype/` in order to be deployed.

 ## What are "prototype" branches?